Co-operative Management Education

 Upon completion, you will be well-positioned for career advancement.
 You will graduate with internationally recognized credentials from the Sobey School of Business, gain an extensive network of international contacts, and immediately apply what you've learned back at your co-op or credit union.

-Co-operative Management Education (CME) program and the Centre of Excellence in Accounting and Reporting (CEARC) will be co-hosting the 2nd International Symposim on Accounting and Reporting May 12 & 13, 2017 at Saint Mary's University, Halifax, Nova Scotia, Canada.
+Co-operative Management Education (CME) program and the Centre of Excellence in Accounting and Reporting (CEARC) will be co-hosting the 2nd International Symposium on Accounting and Reporting May 11 (evening), 12 & 13, 2017 at Saint Mary's University, Halifax, Nova Scotia, Canada.
 The Symposium will focus on leading practices for co-operative accounting and reporting.
 We are currently accepting papers - download submission details.
 Deadline to submit your paper is December 15, 2016.

 ICA Report on Governance in Co-operatives